 Austin E. Quigley Black Box Theatre

-The Austin E. Quigley Black Box Theatre (formerly Lerner Black Box Theatre) functions as an artistic outlet to recognized undergraduate student organizations to facilitate the mission of the Division of Student Affairs and the University, presenting enrichment opportunities through performances open to the student body and University community.
+The Austin E. Quigley Black Box Theatre (formerly Lerner Black Box Theatre) functions as an artistic outlet to recognized undergraduate student organizations to facilitate the mission of Student Affairs and the University, presenting enrichment opportunities through performances open to the student body and University community.
 Black Box Theatre programming should showcase students’ creativity and offer a venue for artistic expression that will assist students in developing aesthetic values and human relationships, including tolerance for differing viewpoints, in an open arena of exploration, examination and extroverted dramatic conflict.
-It is the mission of the Office of Student Development and Activities to create an educational environment of great value and distinction for undergraduate student organizations to use this facility toward attainment of these goals.
+It is the mission of Student Engagement to create an educational environment of great value and distinction for undergraduate student organizations to use this facility toward attainment of these goals.

-Student Development and Activities is responsible for the scheduling and all facets of programming and student advisement for the Black Box.
-Any student group interested in using the Black Box should first contact their adviser and schedule a meeting between students, the adviser, and the SDA Performing Arts Manager for a general overview of policy and procedures relevant to the space.
+Student Engagement is responsible for the scheduling and all facets of programming and student advisement for the Black Box.
+Any student group interested in using the Black Box should first contact their adviser and schedule a meeting for a general overview of policy and procedures relevant to the space.
 Programming should seek to enhance and further a reputation for excellence in artistic activity, high quality performance, and creation of artistic work.
 To this end, program events should promote cultural diversity, including international activities, and be created in an environment that will attract and retain productive and creative colleagues.
 The Black Box should support activities that enhance student life, campus and community interaction, and community and leadership development.